 A. There was a time I'd have said, yes, use the DS90DLHV in the 30cc Ultra Stick and moved on to other things.
 Especially because they themselves (Hangar 9) recommend their Spektrum A6180 standard size servo, which on 6V is rated at 94oz-in - but - over time we have revised our opinion.
 These days we now recommend the DS90DLHV for the 10cc version, instead (and the DS180DLHV for those who intend to fly this smaller version really hard).
 But my response to him is all about the larger version, the hugely popular 30cc model.

 So, specifically to John's question; would the DS90DLHV work?
 Sure it would.
 Especially if your flying style leans more toward the sport end of the scale (read this as loops, rolls, inverted flight, occasional spin, plus endless touch-and-goes).

 Some caveats before I continue

 Bottom line?
 This kind of question always poses a tricky situation because I have incomplete information so please allow me some dancing room.
-Nevertheless, below is what we've learned and maybe you can use the information to make a better decision servo-wise if you're thinking of building one of these outstanding models for your fleet!
+Nevertheless, what follows is what we've learned so maybe you can use the information to your benefit, even if you don't buy our servos.
+Basically, making a better decision servo-wise is a win-win for all of us because you'll fly a safer model and we come off looking good as we're reflected in you!
+Anyway, if you're thinking of building one of these outstanding models for your fleet, read on!